-- Under Resources, and then Offices, click on Add a new office.
+- Under Desks and parking, and then Resources, click on Add entity.
 You can also rename the existing Office.

 - Click on the user you want to assign to the area.

-- Click on add office area and then select the areas where the user can find a desk.
+- Click on add allowed area... and then select the areas where the user can find a desk.

 Keep in mind: users can see the occupancy of areas to which they've been assigned.
 Users cannot see the occupancy of an area they have not been assigned to.